This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.

 * | tryhard student | see what modules are available in the special term |

-(For all use cases below, the System is ModCraft
+(For all use cases below, the System is ModCraft and the Actor is the user, unless specified otherwise)

 MSS